Developing the Terra Foundation’s Grants Database in WordPress

 I will be presenting at the MCN 2025 conference this year, alongside designer and technologist Knut Graf.
 Our talk will focus on a prototype AI system we developed that classifies incoming emails based on multiple criteria, including subject matter, visitor type, and urgency.
 This system helps route messages to the appropriate team members with the relevant expertise, ensuring fair and timely responses.
 Read more

-Supporting Expansive Narratives: Redesigning the Terra Foundation for American Art Website
+Supporting Expansive Narratives: Iterative Redesign of the Terra Foundation for American Art Website

 A Risograph-Printed Guide to the Spellerberg Projects Artist Community